 Another rare and very occasional explanation for why your dog is eating grass may revolve around an existing stomach upset.
 It is believed in some circles that dogs eat grass to soothe any kind of gastrointestinal distress, but we should stress that this has never been proven.
 Similarly, some people believe that dogs living with tapeworms and other infestations also eat grass in an attempt to soothe the symptoms of discomfort.
 Once again, however, this is unproven.

-This is something to keep an eye on though, especially if your dog insists upon eating grass all of a sudden and then vomits afterward.
+What if your dog is eating grass frantically?
+This is something to keep an eye on, especially if your dog insists upon eating grass all of a sudden and then vomits afterward.
 This suggests that your dog may have a more problematic medical condition, and will need the attention of a vet to prevent the issue from getting any worse.

 Can Eating Grass Improve My Dog’s Health?

 Not really; at best, grass will usually be health-neutral.
 Having said this, in addition to the fibrous qualities discussed above, it’s possible that your dog will be building up a steady resistance to anything that could potentially do them harm by eating grass.
 If your dog has mild seasonal allergies, consuming pollen may also enhance their immunity – provided it doesn’t just make them sick!

 Grass and Plants That are Poisonous to Dogs

 Grass tends to lead to plants, and it’s very important we understand what particular plants are poisonous to dogs.
 Obviously, we all know that our tail-wagging chums shouldn’t attempt to eat a stinging nettle or a thorny rosebush, but what about innocuous-looking flora that could prove to be deadly?
 Thankfully, the American Society for Prevention of Cruelty of Animals (ASPCA) has a list of flowers and plants that are poisonous to dogs.
 It goes without saying that these must be avoided at all costs!